Every month, Dr. Gleaton answers all your questions about fertility, pregnancy, birth and more. Follow us on Instagram to ask your questions!

 I’m taking prenatal vitamins in anticipation of IUI next month.
 Do they increase libido?

 I haven’t heard of prenatal vitamins increasing libido!
-However, if this is true, I’m heading to Whole Foods to get another stash of Natalist prenatals for her today!
+However, if this is true, I’m heading to Whole Foods to get another stash of Natalist prenatals today!

 Hypothyroidism - how long after taking levothyroxine until ready to TTC?